hiulit/Sassy-Gridlover/README.md

 $defaultFontSize: 16;

 // Configurable variables.
 // Ok...
-You can change these varaibles! :D
+You can change these variables! :D
 $baseFontSize: 18;
 $baseLineHeight: 1.2;
 $scaleFactor: $goldenSection;